Computing

 Thursday - Chestnuts (Yr 6) & Oaks (Yr 5)

 Please see our progressions grids below for what your child should be expecting to learn over the course of working with word processing software this half term.
-Children looked at word processing software in the autumn term and will be looking at data handling software in the summer term.
+Children look at word processing each autumn term before moving on to presentation software in the spring and data handling software in the summer term.
+This is along side a set of project units which can also be seen in our long term curriculum plan.

 ______________________________________________________________________